Advertisement

 Sadly, Sam Kerr will not be competing in the 2024 Olympics after her ruptured ACL injury.
 (Image: Getty)

-No, it has been confirmed that Sam Kerr will not be competing in the 2024 Olympics.
+No, Sam Kerr did not be competing in the 2024 Olympics.
 Unfortunately, Australia’s favourite women’s team captain is still recovering from a ruptured ACL, which she hurt at the start of the year.

 Sam’s father, a former professional AFL player, was also adamant that she wouldn’t be competing in an interview earlier this year.